 For a better browsing experience, please view using Microsoft Edge, Google Chrome, Mozilla Firefox or Safari.

-Globally, a number of ELT recovery systems are already highly developed, such as in Europe, Japan and the US, with recovery rates of 92%, 92% and 81%, respectively.1 However, we will continue to work internally and collaborate with our industry peers in the search for improvement with the goal of reaching 100% recovery for all tires worldwide.
+Globally, a number of ELT recovery systems are already highly developed, such as in Europe, Japan and the U.S., with recovery rates of 92%, 92% and 81%, respectively.* However, we will continue to work internally and collaborate with our industry peers in the search for improvement with the goal of reaching 100% recovery for all tires worldwide.

 Within Goodyear, a cross-functional team contributes to the successful management of ELT from our company-owned locations, reviews current trends in ELT management, develops internal activities for new technology related to the use and recovery of ELT as a raw material, and aligns on regional ELT activities where we operate and sell tires.

-Goodyear’s SVP Global Operations and Chief Technology Officer and regional presidents oversee the internal teams that managed our involvement in ELT recovery in 2020.
-In 2020, we also began collecting metrics on the recovery routes from our company-owned retail and commercial truck locations based on the TIP ELT Waste Hierarchy, and a common reporting methodology, to better understand the disposal of ELT we manage.
+In 2021, we began collecting metrics on the recovery routes from our company-owned retail and commercial truck locations based on the TIP ELT Waste Hierarchy, and a common reporting methodology, to better understand the disposal of ELT we manage.
 Collecting this information from our waste management vendors for ELT will allow us to further advance the beneficial reuse of ELT.

 We continue our active involvement in TIP’s work to promote ELT recovery routes, especially in developing nations, and its research regarding emerging uses for ELT, such as rubber-modified asphalt and the development of new markets.
-In addition to our work with TIP, we are also active in the USTMA’s and ETRMA’s advocacy and ELT market development efforts.
+In addition to our work with TIP, we continue to be active in the USTMA’s and ETRMA’s ELT market development efforts.